-During the first trimester, aim to establish good exercise habits gradually.
-The right amount of exercise will depend on how active a person was before becoming pregnant.
+During the first trimester of pregnancy, people should aim to establish good exercise habits gradually.
+The right amount of exercise for an individual will depend on how active they were before becoming pregnant.

-It is best to favor low-impact exercises, especially walking, yoga, swimming, and water aerobics.
+It is best to favor low impact exercises — especially walking, yoga, swimming, and water aerobics — during this time.

-Some slightly more vigorous exercises are often appropriate in the first trimester.
-Examples include running, jogging, and moderate weightlifting.
+Some slightly more vigorous exercises may also be appropriate in the first trimester.
+Examples of these include running, jogging, and moderate weightlifting.

-While the benefits generally outweigh the risks, speak with a doctor before starting any new exercises or workout routines.
+A person should speak with a doctor, if possible, before starting any new exercises or workout routines.

-The following are often recommended for people in the first trimester:
+The following exercises are recommended for people during early pregnancy:

-Kegel exercises, or pelvic floor exercises, work to strengthen muscles that support abdominal organs, including the uterus, vagina, bowels, and bladder.
+Kegel exercises, or pelvic floor exercises, work to strengthen the muscles that support the abdominal organs, including the uterus, vagina, bowel, and bladder.

-These exercises also help to maintain control of bladder function and reduce the risk of hemorrhoids.
+These exercises also help maintain control of bladder function and can reduce the risk of hemorrhoids.